dani3l0/limesj2.5-stuff/README.md

 ### Firmware

-In `fw` dir I've uploaded dumped firmware (I guess) and disassembled ASM file.
+In `fw` dir I've uploaded dumped firmware and disassembled analysis.
 Do with it whatever you want, I'm sick of it.

+Disassembled with: `GHidra 10.2.2 on Linux` Disassemble language: `ARM:LE:32:Cortex:default`

 ### What works?

 Nothing.
 Maybe except led blinking which can't be turned off later xD

+In `cmds.txt` there are _valid_ commands which get echoed, but actually do nothing.